bor-attila/cakephp-file-uploader/docs/05-validation.md

 Default value: null

-The file's size must be equal or higher than this number (in bytes)
+The file's size must be equal or higher than this number (in human readable string 5MB', '5M', '500B', '50kb' etc.)

 ***validation.fileSize.max***

 Default value: null

-The file's size must be equal or less than this number (in bytes)
+The file's size must be equal or less than this number (in human readable string 5MB', '5M', '500B', '50kb' etc.)

 #### Other validation methods